Skip to main content

 Status: Currently Recruiting

-To learn more, click the blue box "Do you qualify" and our study team will contact you.
 This research study will examine how an iPad-based cognitive training game combined with cognitive behavioral therapy (CBT) helps children with excessive worries and related repetitive behaviors (obsessive compulsive disorder).
-After completing the training,…
+After completing the training, all children will be offered CBT, delivered by experts at no cost.
+This study will take place at…

 Read More